Public Interest Activities

 Almost 45% of YLS students perform public service without pay or credit through a student group.
 Their activities range from legal research and writing to outreach in the New Haven public schools.
 You can read a description of the public interest activities of some of the YLS student organizations by visiting some of their independently maintained websites.

-The Arthur Liman Center for Public Interest Law provides fellowships for graduates to work full time in the public interest for one year, as well as modest grants to legal service organizations under the auspices of the Liman Fund.
-The Liman Program also organizes the annual Liman Colloquium.
-In addition, the Liman Program co-sponsors the Public Interest Reading Group during the fall semester.
-Finally, student associates of the Liman Program work with current and former Liman Fellows on various research projects arising from the fellows’ work.
+The Liman Center provides fellowships for graduates to work full-time in the public interest for one year, as well as modest grants to legal service organizations under the auspices of the Liman Fund.
+The center also organizes the annual Liman Colloquium.
+Finally, student associates of the center work with current and former Liman Fellows on various research projects arising from the fellows’ work.

 Orville H. Schell, Jr. Center for International Human Rights coordinates a diverse program of human rights activities from lectures and conferences to the Human Rights Workshop.
 In addition, the center administers several human rights fellowships for students and recent graduates.